Forest-Economics-Goettingen/woodValuationDE/README.md

 <h4><i>cost.level</i></h4>

-Accessibility of the stand for harvest operations expressed as integer of 1:3, with 1 for standard conditions without limitations, 2 for moist sites or sites with a slope between 36 % and 58 %, and 3 for slopes \> 58 %.
-The cost.levels refer to the harvest cost model by [von Bodelschwingh (2018, Tab.
+Accessibility of the stand for harvest operations expressed as an integer of <i>1:3</i>, with <i>1</i> for standard conditions without limitations, <i>2</i> for moist sites or sites with a slope between 36
+% and 58 %, and <i>3</i> for slopes > 58 %.
+The cost.levels refer to the
+harvest cost model by
+[von Bodelschwingh (2018, Tab.
 10)](#vonbodelschwingh.2018).
 See also
 <a href="#tab4">Tab.
 4</a>